 In the theater, a short film runs continuously that provides an overview of trolleys.

-Included with your admission are unlimited trolley rides for the day - undoubtedly the favorite part of any visit to the Trolley Museum.
-Take a 3-mile round-trip ride on a variety of restored trolley cars from many different cities.
+Included with your admission is a trolley ride on the museum's recreation of the Hartford & Springfield Street Railway line - undoubtedly the favorite part of any visit to the Trolley Museum.
+Take a 3-mile round-trip ride that departs from the historic Isle of Safety on a restored historic trolley car from many different cities.
 Take a seat and enjoy the relaxing ride.

 Located on the museum grounds of the Connecticut Trolley Museum is the Connecticut Fire Museum.
 This museum is dedicated to the preservation and appreciation of antique fire apparatus and associated equipment.
-See antique fire trucks on display from the local area, a functioning fire alarm call box, and much more!
+See 15 antique fire trucks on display from the local area dating back to as early as 1923, historic fire fighting gear, a functioning fire alarm call box, and much more!

 Located adjacent to the Fire Truck Museum, the Connecticut Motor Coach Museum has a variety of transit buses on display.
 There is no set schedule for the Bus Museum, but it is open most weekends.

 The Connecticut Fire Museum and Connecticut Motor Coach Museum are both operated by the Connecticut Antique Fire Apparatus Association, Inc.